 Sensor comparison: Canon 1D vs Hasselblad X1D

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Hasselblad X1D a medium format sensor.
 The sensor area in the X1D is 163 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 0.79.
 The sensor in the 1D has a native 3:2 aspect ratio, while the one in the X1D offers a 4:3 aspect.